PART V - The Battle for Earth Concludes

 Beta turned and stared directly into the main viewing screen.
 "FIRE," she yelled.

 The elliptical orbit trapped the Vorcian Ships as they reeled from massive cannon and torpedo hits.
-The enemy vessels returned fire, the accuracy of their disrupter weapons diminishing as the Galactic Fleet ships tightened the orbit .
+The enemy vessels returned fire, the accuracy and power of their disrupter weapons diminishing as the Galactic Fleet ships tightened the orbit .

 "Their shields are buckling, Commander," the Weapons Officer reported.